-When this switch is enabled (UP), it allows the fans to run continuously, at high speed, even if the unit is in the STOP position.
+When this switch is enabled (UP), it allows the fan to run continuously.

-Occupancy Sensor
+Occupancy Sensor (Field Supplied)

 When this switch is enabled (UP), it allows the unit to utilize an infrared motion sensor and a door switch for occupancy detection.
-This feature allows an energy management system to be installed and operated in conjunction with the unit.
+This feature combined with field devices automatically cycles the unit between normal operation and a preset energy management operation.